-Investigator experience must meet one of the following qualifications: three (3) consecutive years of investigation-related experience; a bachelor's degree in criminal justice; a bachelor's degree, with an additional six months of investigation-related experience; an associate degree in criminal justice or related course of study, with an additional twelve months of investigation-related experience; or a specialized course of study directly designed for and related to the private investigations profession, taught and presented through affiliation with a four-year college or university accredited and recognized by the State of Texas.
-This course of study must be endorsed by the four-year college or university's department of criminal justice program and include a departmental faculty member(s) on its instructional faculty.
-This course of study must consist of a minimum of two hundred face-to-face classroom hours including coverage of ethics, Private Security Board administrative rules, the Private Security Act, and related statutes.
-Other combinations of education and investigation-related experience may be substituted for the above at the discretion of the Program manager.
-The bachelor's degrees, associate degrees and specialized courses referenced in section (a) of this rule must be affiliated with a college or university recognized by the Texas Higher Education Coordination Board, Southern Association of Schools and Colleges or other accreditation organization recognized by the State of Texas.
+Pursuant to Occ.
+Code Section 1702.114 and TAC 35.121, investigator experience must meet one of the following qualifications; three (3) consecutive years of investigation related experience; a bachelor's degree in criminal justice or related course of study; or a bachelor's degree with twelve (12) months of investigation related experience; or an associate degree in criminal justice or related course of study, with twenty-four (24) months of investigation related experience; or a specialized course of study directly designed for and related to the private investigation profession, taught and presented through affiliation with a four (4) year college or university accredited and recognized by the State of Texas.
+This course of study must be endorsed by the four (4) year college or university's department of criminal justice program and include a departmental faculty member(s) on its instructional faculty.
+This course of study must consist of a minimum of two hundred (200) instructional hours including coverage of ethics, the Private Security Act, and Texas Administrative Code, Chapter 35.
+Other combinations of education and investigation related experience may be substituted for the above at the discretion of the department or its designated representative.
+The degrees referenced above must be affiliated with a college or university recognized by the Texas Higher Education Coordinating Board, Southern Association of Colleges and Schools, or other accreditation organization recognized by the State of Texas.

-Successful passage of a basic locksmith proficiency exam that covers a minimum of 12 locksmith subjects and is approved by the Department; and
+Successful passage of a basic locksmith proficiency examination that covers a minimum of 12 locksmith subjects and is approved by the Department; and

 Successful completion of a 2000-hour internship with a locksmith company, licensed in continuous good standing in the state of Texas.

 Other combinations of education and locksmith-related experience may be substituted for the above at the discretion of the Department.